 With many people now taking on a second job to help supplement their income, there are some very easy ways of making your own business, which require very little expertise.

-Part time couriering is a great way of making money on the side, with some couriers making it a full time profession once they have built up a good network.
+Part-time driving is a great way of making money on the side, with some drivers making it a full-time profession once they have built up a good network.

 Along with your standard car or van insurance, you will need insurance to cover the goods you will be transporting.
 Goods in transit insurance or courier van insurance will give you £10,000 worth of cover for the goods you are transporting, which in most cases will be adequate.
 Should you require larger amounts of cover, contact your insurer to find out how much extra you will be required to pay for a short-term extension of the policy.

 There are a number of ways to get work.
 A great place to start is to place private listings in magazines and websites such as Gumtree and Craigslist.
 Also, try private courier websites where you can take on jobs advertised.
 Once you have a good list of feedback, you will begin to get more jobs as well as form new business relationships that could lead to regular work.

 Notify the Inland Revenue

 Once you begin getting work, it’s vital that you inform the Inland Revenue, as you will be required to pay taxes for all the work you will be doing.